maseh90/CS329masonHARTWEGER/README.md

 SECTION 5: Results of Evolution

+SECTION 6: Room for Improvement

-SECTION 6: Instructions for Running
+SECTION 7: Instructions for Running

-SECTION 7: References and Source Material
+SECTION 8: References and Source Material

 ## 1. <ins>How the Creatures are Built</ins>